Continuation of Part 2, Putting into play

 Gärdenfors, Lombard, 2017

 Though the results leading to the description of our thinking and the 7-grades model came from archaeological excavations of Stone Age weapons.
-If I were to make it back to the box I had to establish (make sense of) the findings of Stone Age weapons and how they connected to narration, computing and games.
+If I were to make it back to the box I had to establish (make sense of) the findings of Stone Age weapons and how they connected to narration, computing, and games.
 To do this, I decided to present the 7-grades model in Part 1, Putting into play by showing what it means to put the thoughts and feelings into play towards the desired goal from a cognitive perspective.
 By taking examples from familiar games and game designers that we conceive as having earned recognition from making something extraordinary “outside the box” (or in a fantasy world).
 The main point was to show that no matter who you are or how many titles you have.
 The description above shows what we all do when we are putting our thoughts into play towards a goal: players, partners, producers, programmers, designers of systems, content, games, experiences, and narrative, writers, filmmakers, grandmothers, Einstein, Jobs, Kojima, children, adults, and so on.
-The rest is narration by how we are making sense and creating meanings, which is what I am going to add in the next posts.
+The rest is a narration by how we are making sense and creating meanings, which is what I am going to add in the next posts.

 With the help of the description of our mind, which I will from now on call the core cognitive activities, it gets a bit clearer what it means to direct our learning in a positive direction.
 With the help from seeing what the core cognitive activities are doing when “propelling information” it is easier to understand how a curiosity to learn is opening up for our intuition of logic and gut feeling to perform at its best without risking to be overwritten by conceptions (which almost happened to me but where I despite my beliefs checked for news and found the publication).
 With the help of being aware of what our mind is doing, we will also be able to access how our attention, emotions, desires, beliefs connect to the vehicle of interactivity, spatiality, and causality in the creation of game systems.
 As well as we will be able to distinguish what it is, the narrative provides when we create logical, spatial and temporal links and how these are played towards the desired goal – like systems.

 How Narrative bridging comes into play is that the method assists our core cognitive activities and allow for our intuition of logic and gut feeling to be put into play, which is also why the method is said to be non-intrusive.
 Built on trust to our intuition of logic and gut feeling, the method helps the practice of directing, planning and controlling the elements to reach the desired effect.
 In the same way, as our imagination has no limits, neither has Narrative bridging.
-It is entirely up to us what we desire to do but where the method will remind about the logic by keeping track on how the casual, spatial and interactive elements interplay with the desired goal (in reality as well as fiction).
+It is entirely up to us what we desire to do but where the method will remind us about the logic by keeping track of how the casual, spatial and interactive elements interplay with the desired goal (in reality as well as fiction).

 How to proceed with the bridging from scratch

 Since I will from now on continue from scratch to explore a mind- and hands-on approach to the design of an engaging and dynamic game system by leaving the familiar canonical structures (but not to forget them) and replace them with cognitive models.
 To avoid making it feel like riding a bike with no hands before getting the grip.
-To get an idea what it means “to leave the familiar structures” I recommend reading Part 1 Putting into play where I among others depict Fumito Ueda’s approach to the design process from a cognitive perspective.
+To get an idea of what it means “to leave the familiar structures” I recommend reading Part 1 Putting into play where I among others depict Fumito Ueda’s approach to the design process from a cognitive perspective.
 I also recommend reading the series Don´t show, involve that gave rise to the curiosity to learn Narrative bridging and where I show what it means to put thoughts and feelings into play and how to form a premise.
 The thoughts and feeling I used were from the writer Vince Gilligan who created the series Breaking Bad and the game designer Jenova Chen’s online game Journey, which similarities in the way they proceeded from absolute scratch are now easier to understand with the help of the description of our core cognitive activities.

 Since we are changing the lens to a cognition-based approach to narration to be seen as systems, I recommend reading the series Narrative bridging on testing an experience.
 In the series, you can see from the perspective of quality assurance how learning, emotions, pacing and control come into play.
 You can also get an idea of what it means from the constructor’s perspective in relation to the perceiver’s perception and conception of how experiences (beliefs) form our expectations from a cognitive and narrative perspective.
 As a bonus, you can also have some fun when reading the series to know how I tried to keep control over the excitement I felt when getting the 7-grade model in my hands.
 It wasn’t an easy task to balance in regards to my desire to “get inside the box”.
 As if Ueda ends up in a fantasy world, imagine where I could have ended up (who knows, I might already have been assigned a world)?